lxnpub/tidyproj/README.md

 5. Extract only the mean and standard deviation columns from the feature columns, and create an extracted dataframe "extract_df"
 6. Uses descriptive activity names to name the activities in "extract_df" according to the labels described in "activity_labels.txt"
 7. Apply "melt" and "dcast" functionsto on the newly created dataframe "extract_df" to create a second, independent tidy data set "independ_data" with the average of each variable for each activity and each subject
-8. write the dataset "independ_data" to a text file "independent_data.txt"
+8. Write the dataset "independ_data" to a text file "independent_data.txt"